haroldSoftware/server_setup_ubuntu/README.md

 # Set Up Server With Ubuntu 20.04
+## Prerequisites
+1) Ubuntu installed on a sevrer with a public IP Adress
 ## SSH as Root
 Login to your public IP server as a root admin.
 In other Linux distros the root user may be named differently. <br>
 <code>ssh root@xxxx.xxxx.xxxx.xxxx</code> <br>